-Joseph P. Liu is a Professor of Law at Boston College Law School, where he writes and teaches in the areas of copyright, trademark, property, and internet law.
-His main area of academic research is on the impact of digital technology on copyright law and markets, with a particular focus on how digital technology is changing the way individuals interact with copyrighted works.
+Joseph P. Liu is a professor at Boston College Law School, where he writes and teaches in copyright, trademark, property, and internet law.
+His main area of academic research is the impact of digital technology on copyright law and markets, with a focus on how digital technology is changing the way individuals interact with copyrighted works.

-Professor Liu has published extensively on copyright law issues in many law journals, including the Michigan Law Review, North Carolina Law Review, Boston College Law Review, and Indiana Law Journal.
-He has lectured extensively in the U.S. and in Asia, at institutions such as Harvard, Columbia, U.C.
-Berkeley, Georgetown, M.I.T., and Tsinghua University in Beijing.
-He is the co-author (with Professor Alfred Yen) of the casebook, Copyright Law: Essential Cases and Materials (West 2008).
+Liu has published extensively on copyright law issues in numerous law journals, including the Michigan Law Review, North Carolina Law Review, Boston College Law Review, and Indiana Law Journal.
+He has lectured in the U.S. and Asia, at institutions such as Harvard, Columbia, U.C.
+Berkeley, Georgetown, MIT, and Tsinghua University in Beijing.
+He is the co-author of the casebook, Copyright Law: Essential Cases and Materials (West Academic Publishing).

-Prior to joining the Boston College Law School faculty in 2001, Professor Liu was an Assistant Professor at U.C.
-Hastings College of Law (2000-01) and a Climenko Teaching Fellow at Harvard Law School (1997-98).
-Professor Liu previously practiced in Boston at Foley Hoag & Eliot, where he specialized in intellectual property litigation, securities litigation, and white collar criminal defense.
+Prior to joining BC Law in 2001, Liu was an assistant professor at U.C.
+Hastings College of Law (2000-2001) and a Climenko Teaching Fellow at Harvard Law School (1997-1998).
+He previously practiced in Boston at Foley Hoag & Eliot, where he specialized in intellectual property litigation, securities litigation, and white collar criminal defense.
 He also served for several years as Vice President and General Counsel to BuyerZone.com, a venture-backed, business-to-business internet start-up company.
 He has consulted on a number of cases involving copyright law and digital technology.

-Professor Liu clerked for the Honorable Levin H. Campbell of the U.S. Court of Appeals for the First Circuit (1994-95).
-He received his B.A. in Physics and Philosophy in 1989 from Yale University, and his J.D. in 1994 from Columbia Law School, where he was Editor-in-Chief of the Columbia Law Review.
-He also earned an L.L.M. from Harvard University in 1999.
+Liu clerked for the Hon.
+Levin H. Campbell of the U.S. Court of Appeals for the First Circuit (1994-1995).
+He received his B.A. in physics and philosophy in 1989 from Yale University, and his J.D. in 1994 from Columbia University, where he was the editor-in-chief of the Columbia Law Review.
+He earned an L.L.M. from Harvard University in 1999.